Oolong-Johnson/sd-webui-forge-classic/README.md

 > Do **not** just blindly install all of them <br>
 > Nowadays the native PyTorch `scaled_dot_product_attention` is usually as fast, and also more stable

-**Forge Neo** tries to import the packages and automatically choose the first available attention function in the following order:
+**Forge ** tries to import the packages and automatically choose the first available attention function in the following order:

 1. `SageAttention`
 2. `FlashAttention`